Dedifferentiated liposarcoma

 Dedifferentiated liposarcoma.
 This picture shows a high grade tumour (top) arising from a well differentiated liposarcoma (bottom).

 Pathologists divide dedifferentiated liposarcoma into three grades based on a system created by the French Federation of Cancer Centers Sarcoma Group (FNCLCC).
 This system uses three microscopic features to determine the tumour grade: differentiation, mitotic count, and necrosis.
 These features are explained in more detail below.
-The grade can only be determined after a sample of the tumour has been examined under the microscope.
+The grade can only be determined after a tumour sample has been examined under the microscope.

 Points associated with each grade: